During October 2019, First Option partnered with the Australian Government to support Stay Smart Online Week.

 Don’t wait for a cybercriminal to steal your identity – take control of your online identity today with a few easy steps:

 1. Setting your social media to private

 Cybercriminals can piece together info from your social media and all over the internet to steal your identity.
 Check the privacy settings on your devices, apps and social media so that you’re only sharing information with people you know.
 Complete your privacy check-up.

 2. Using a different password for each of your important online accounts

 Passwords are the first line of defence against cybercriminals.
 If you’re using the same password on multiple accounts, by guessing one of your passwords a cybercriminal could access all of your accounts.
-Importantly, make sure that your Internet Banking NetCode is different from all your other passwords.
+Importantly, make sure that your Internet Banking Internet Banking Password is different from all your other passwords.

 3. Never provide your details via a link in a message